 Heat stress, in particular, robustly activates the heat shock response.
 For example, after healthy men and women sat in a heat stress chamber for 30 minutes at 73°C (163°F), their levels of HSP72 increased by 49 percent.
 In a different study, in which healthy men and women were exposed to deep tissue heat therapy for six days, participants' levels of HSP70 and HSP90 increased 45 percent and 38 percent, respectively.
 In addition, their biomarkers of mitochondrial biogenesis improved, and their mitochondrial function increased by 28 percent compared to baseline levels.
 This activation of HSPs is sustained over time, suggesting that heat acclimation induces whole-body adaptations that increase heat tolerance, resulting in protective cellular adaptations.

 The HSP70 family of proteins is the most abundant of all the HSPs.
-Data from a longitudinal study of Dutch nonagenarians showed that genetic variants of HSP70 influenced lifespan in females, with carriers of one haplotype living approximately one year longer than non-carriers.
+Data from a longitudinal study of Danish nonagenarians showed that genetic variants of HSP70 influenced lifespan in females, with carriers of one haplotype living approximately one year longer than non-carriers.

 Nrf2 is a transcription factor commonly found in a cell's cytoplasm.
 Upon activation, Nrf2 travels to the nucleus, leading to the orchestrated regulation of a vast network of genes with cytoprotective, antioxidant, and anti-inflammatory functions and providing protection against oxidative stress, electrophilic stress, and chronic inflammation – the underlying causes of most chronic diseases.